aerospike/aerospike-client-python/doc/client.rst

             | If max_retries is exceeded, the transaction will return error ``AEROSPIKE_ERR_TIMEOUT``.
             |
             | **WARNING**: Database writes that are not idempotent (such as "add") should not be retried because the write operation may be performed multiple times
             | if the client timed out previous transaction attempts.
-It's important to use a distinct write policy for non-idempotent writes which sets max_retries = `0`;
+It's important to use a distinct write policy for non-idempotent writes, which sets max_retries = `0`;
             |
             | Default: ``0``
         * **sleep_between_retries**